-Resources, activities and materials for Bar/Bat Mitzvah students seeking to learn how to build their own projects; materials for educators; and experiential learning opportunities for project coordinators are all available in the Good Learning section of our website.
-Download a GPF Grab ‘n’ Go Lesson featuring a grantee, access the Ziv Tzedakah Curriculum, arrange for a private consultation and more.
-Please contact us for more information.
+Resources, activities and materials for Bar/Bat Mitzvah students seeking to learn how to build their own projects; materials for educators; and experiential learning opportunities for project coordinators are all available in the Learning section of our website.
+Download a GPF Grab ‘n’ Go Lesson featuring a grantee or access the Ziv Tzedakah Curriculum.

 8. What are some ways that we can support The Good People Fund?

 Donations are the most direct way you can support our tzedakah work.
 We offer attractive tribute cards as a way for you to honor or memorialize someone and will promptly mail or email them on your behalf.
 Corporate matching grants, bequests and donations of stock are additional ways you can help.
 But perhaps most important of all, spread the word!
 Having more people know about our unique tzedakah model is important to us and our work.

 Still have more questions?
 Send us an email at firstname.lastname@example.org and we will be happy to respond.